By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Careful!
 Don’t leave bags unattended on the beach because pickpockets have a field day during San Juan.

-There’s also a free electronic music party at Parc del Fòrum that has free entry till 3 am.
+There’s also a normally a free electronic music party at Parc del Fòrum that has free entry till 3 am that has been postponed until 2022.

 You’ll be happy to know the metro runs all night.